AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

      - No
      - ~/.cache/covalent
      - Path on the local file system to a cache
+   * - timeout
+     - No
+     - ``900``
+     - Duration in seconds to keep polling the task for results/exceptions raised

 The following snippet shows how users may modify their Covalent `configuration <https://covalent.readthedocs.io/en/latest/how_to/config/customization.html>`_ to provide the necessary input arguments to the executor: